netsells/EasyLocalizedStrings/README.md

 ## Limitations
 * localizedKey works for localized strings that don't need placeholders.
 A method will be added to create formatted localized strings with reduced boilerplate.
+* You won't be able to see the string in IB.
+You'll have to run the app to see it working.